 Foreign languages begin in first grade.
-Students have two sessions of each language a week, German and Spanish.
-Students begin their study of foreign languages through songs and poetry, and learn about customs and life styles of Germany and the Spanish speaking countries.
+Students have two sessions of each language a week, German and French.
+Students begin their study of foreign languages through songs and poetry, and learn about customs and life styles of Germany and the French speaking countries.
 Children in grades one through three learn orally, and written work and grammar studies begin in grade four.
 Students practice the language through speaking and responding, skits, songs, verses, reading, and writing.

 Learning is strengthened and supported through doing, and students engage in practical activities throughout the school week.
 All students, beginning in first grade, participate in handwork classes, knitting, crocheting, cross-stitching, and sewing.
 Woodwork classes begin in sixth grade, where students carve bowls, spoons, and make boxes.
 In gardening classes, students work the soil, compost, cultivate plants, and learn about native plants and caring for their school grounds.